holepunchto/bare-module/README.md

   // such as `.js`.
 See Module.constants.
 Inherited from `referrer` if it is
   // defined, otherwise defaults to SCRIPT.
   defaultType: Module.constants.SCRIPT,
   // A cache of loaded modules.
-Inherited from `referrer` if it is defined,
+Inherited from `referrer` only while `protocol`
+  // and `builtins` are also inherited, as a cache holds the modules of a single
+  // graph; narrowing either starts a graph of its own with a fresh cache.
+Pass
-  // otherwise a fresh cache is used.
-Pass an explicit cache object to use it,
+  // a cache object to share one, including a fresh object to share nothing. cache,
-  // `true` to opt in to the shared cache, or `false` to force a fresh
-  // cache.
-  cache,
   // The ModuleProtocol used to resolve and read modules.
 Defaults to
   // referrer's protocol if defined, otherwise to a protocol with no backing